Oddbods: Development

 Speaking in an interview with the Manchester Evening News in 2016, Richard Thomas, the creator of the Oddbods and creative director at One Animation described how he first devised the show:

 One Animation

-Founded in 2008, One Animation Pte Ltd is a Singaporean CGI animation studio based in the Alexandra subzone of the Bukit Merah district.
-The company has also produced Rob the Robot, Insectibles and Development Series (Hard Boiled and Abigail's Tales).
-The company has produced a portfolio of successful animated series that are broadcast on global networks such as Disney Channel, Cartoon Network, Nickelodeon, Disney XD, Discovery Kids, ABC, and seen across more than 100 countries worldwide.
+Founded in 2008, One Animation Pte Ltd was a Singaporean CGI animation studio based in the Alexandra subzone of the Bukit Merah district.
+The company had also produced Rob the Robot, Insectibles and cancelled series Hard Boiled and Abigail's Tales.
+The company had produced a portfolio of successful animated series that are broadcast on global networks such as Disney Channel, Cartoon Network, Nickelodeon, Disney XD, Discovery Kids, ABC, and seen across more than 100 countries worldwide.

-The company focuses on developing family-focused TV, film and new media content, facilitating shorter than average production schedules, utilizing a crew that is typically one-third the size of a traditional CGI animation production team.
+The company focused on developing family-focused TV, film and new media content, facilitating shorter than average production schedules, utilizing a crew that was typically one-third the size of a traditional CGI animation production team.

+In May 2022, One Animation was acquired by Candle Media company Moonbug Entertainment.
+Nearly 2 years later, in February 2024, Moonbug officially shut down One Animation.

 Soundtrack

 The soundtrack is composed by Kristin Øhrn Dyrud.